 Our footprint

 The wood type is customized for every design in the Extremis collection, with a view to low to no-waste production processes.
-Tables that beg for greater vertical strength are made from Jatoba, strong horizontal planks call for Iroko.
-But, in an effort to create furniture that lasts, the baseline for every design is its Class I – II durability.
+In an effort to create furniture that lasts, the baseline for every design is its Class I – II durability.
+We also seek to reduce our carbon footprint by using solar energy exclusively to produce the electricity for our manufacturing process.